-Tuesday the 20th October 2020 marked the 2-year anniversary since I jumped out of a plane at 12,000 feet to raise money for The Alzheimer’s Story.
-It was one of the craziest and most memorable things that I have ever done in my life, and looking back on the experience, I am so glad that I seized the opportunity and did the jump.
+Tuesday the 20th October 2020 marked the 2-year anniversary since I jumped out of a plane at 12,000 feet to raise money for The Alzheimer’s Society!
+It was one of the craziest and most memorable things that I have ever done in my life and looking back on the experience, I am so glad that I seized the opportunity and took the jump!
 I can’t wait until I can do another jump, but for the time being, let’s take a look at my Skydiving story!

 Hello and Welcome to Sweeney’s Blogs!

-2 Years ago on Saturday the 20th October 2018 I did a 12,000 foot Charity Tandem Skydive, where I raised over £960 for The Alzheimer’s Society.
+2 years ago, on Saturday the 20th of October 2018, I did a 12,000 foot Charity Tandem Skydive, where I raised over £960 for The Alzheimer’s Society.
 I’ll admit it was a very big decision for me to make and I was incredibly nervous, in both the build-up to the jump and then for the first few seconds of the actual Skydive, however, it was an experience that I absolutely loved and I am so glad that I set myself the challenge in the first place.

 In 2014, my grandmother was diagnosed with Alzheimer’s disease and it was a revelation that shook my family right to our core.
 My grandmother, my hero, was going to start deteriorating right in front of my eyes and all I could do was just watch her slowly fade away to the illness.
 It was a time where nothing made sense to me, everything got blown out of proportion and I was very very lost.